0sugo/0sugo/README.md

 > I'm currently enrolled at Microverse learning to be a professional full-stack developer.
 > 👨‍💻 Find all my projects at: [↘︎My briefcase](https://github.com/0sugo?tab=repositories)<br>

 > 🔭 I’m currently working on a Point-of-sale system for a bar and restaurant in Kenya.
-STAY TUNED!!
+STAY TUNED !

 > 📫 Connect with me on:<img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Handshake.gif" width="50"> <br>
 [↘︎Linkedin](https://www.linkedin.com/in/joseck-osugo/)